 Internal displacement associated with criminal violence is not well understood.
 It is underreported for fear of reprisals, mistrust of the authorities and the absence of official support for victims of violence.

-A recent IDMC case study indicates that structural rather than direct violence displaces more people each year in Guatemala.
+A recent IDMC case study indicates that, in addition to direct violence, structural violence is also a major driver of displacement in Guatemala.
 This tends to be categorised as voluntary migration, but the study argues that the line drawn between migration and forced displacement is artificial.
 It suggests the two concepts are best thought of as lying at opposite ends of a continuum with forced movement on one end and voluntary movement on the other.
 People forced to leave their homes because of this type of violence rarely find themselves in a better situation.
 Rather they become more vulnerable to direct violence and further displacement.

 Structural violence materialises in different ways and relates to a range of vulnerabilities.
 According to the national survey on living conditions (ENCOVI), 59.3 per cent of Guatemala’s population lived below the poverty line and 23.4 per cent in extreme poverty in 2014.
 Low incomes coupled with the state’s failure to develop an adequate housing policy have led to the expansion of informal settlements in at-risk urban areas.
 People find themselves forced to live in unsafe places unsuitable for residential development.